Probiotics

 What are probiotics?

-A healthy gut microbiome can help with digestion and metabolism and production of some vitamins.
-It also supports your immune system by providing a barrier against harmful microbes.
 Probiotics play an important role in keeping your gut microbiome healthy by maintaining and restoring its natural balance.

 What are the health benefits of probiotics?

-- helping your immune system by acting as a barrier against harmful microorganisms and supporting it when you have an infection
+- acting as a barrier against harmful microorganisms

-- preventing upper respiratory (airway) tract infections
+- helping to prevent upper respiratory (airway) tract infections

-Babies and children can sometimes benefit from probiotics.
-For example, research shows that probiotics may help reduce their risk of eczema and a condition called necrotising enterocolitis (NEC).
-Probiotics may also help prevent some breathing-related symptoms of children with cystic fibrosis.
+Research shows that probiotics may help reduce their risk of eczema.
+It may also help prevent a condition called necrotising enterocolitis (NEC).
+Probiotics also help prevent some breathing-related symptoms in children with cystic fibrosis.

 If you or your child has a serious health condition, check with your doctor before deciding on a probiotic supplement.